GECKODocs/docs2/docs/projects.md

 ## Projects

-Once you click on ‘Projects’ from the navigation pane you have the option to Browse Projects, view Workflows, Categories, Statuses, Clients and Tags.
+Once you hover on 'Projects' in the navigation menu, you have the option to Browse Projects, view Workflows, Categories, Clients and Tags.

 <img alt="Projects" src={useBaseUrl('img/browseProjects.png')}/>

 ## Browse Projects

 This area allows you to oversee the Projects assigned to you.
-You can navigate into each Project, ‘Add Project’ and filter to view Projects / Funds by Category.
+You can navigate into each Project, 'Add Project' and filter to view Projects / Funds by Category.

 Click on any project to view.
 <img alt="Browse-Categories" src={useBaseUrl('img/allCat.png')}/>

 ## Create Project

-Add a new Project by clicking ‘Add Project’ on the Browse Projects screen.
+Add a new Project by clicking 'Add Project' on the Browse Projects screen.
 A pop-up screen will appear where you enter or select the following data:

 - **Project Title**
 - **Category**
-- **Group**
 - **Template**
 - **Client**
 - **Start Date**
 - **Due Date**
 - **Description**
-- **Status**

 :::important Note
-If category ‘Fund’ has been selected, a variety of Fund specific data fields will be displayed to be filled in.
+If category 'Fund' has been selected, a variety of Fund specific data fields will be displayed.
 :::

 You can then click **‘Start Project’**.

 ## Project Details

-In the screenshot below, we have clicked into the project ‘ABC Investment Funds plc’ displaying the underlying Project workflow which shows all tasks associated with that fund.
+In the screenshot below, we have clicked into the project 'CP86 Oversight' displaying the underlying Project workflow, which shows all tasks associated with that fund.

 The left-hand column displays the Project / Fund Details.

+Click into any task to view its details.

 <img alt="Static-Data" src={useBaseUrl('img/staticData.png')}/>

-Click into any task to view its details.
+## Registers

+In the project details section, you will find the Registers.
+In the example provided, we have chosen a Register of Directors.

+Registers are easily created or edited to suit your needs. e.g. Register of Complaints, Register of Beneficial Owners, Authorised Signatory List, to name a few.

+## Fund Details Dropdown

+Where Project category ‘Fund’ has been selected, a dropdown of Fund related data will be displayed.

 ## Drag and Drop

 Drag and drop tasks into different stages of the workflow.

 Users assigned to a task will receive email updates as you drag and drop their task into different stages of the workflow.

 <img alt="Drag Tasks" src={useBaseUrl('img/drag.png')}/>